AntonJansen96/gmx_ph_gpu/docs/user-guide/environment-variables.rst

 ``HWLOC_XMLFILE``
         Not strictly a |Gromacs| environment variable, but on large machines the hwloc detection can take a few seconds if you have lots of MPI processes.
-        If you run the hwloc command `lstopo out.xml` and set this environment variable to point to the location of this file, the hwloc library will use the cached information instead, which can be faster.
+        If you run the hwloc command :command:`lstopo out.xml` and set this environment variable to point to the location of this file, the hwloc library will use the cached information instead, which can be faster.